VERY USEFUL AND VERY FINE VINTAGE WHICH PRODUCED SOME SENSATIONAL WINES

 Canon made an impressive 2017 with lot of elegance and finesse, beautifully scented fruit and silky tannin.

 Valandraud 2017 was powerful, polished and juicy with silky fruit and tannin.
 Splendid complexity.
+I was also treated kindly by Jean-Luc Thunevin, who opened 2016 and 2015 Valandraud.

 La Confession from Jean-Philippe Janoueix displayed fine fruity nose, elegance, splendid concentration, meaty palate and fruity finish in 2017.
 70% Merolt + 28% Cabernet Franc + 2% Cabernet Sauvignon.
 A week after tasting 2017, I had the opportunity to check out all the vintages of La Confession (2001-2016).
 Very, very interesting to see how the wines presented themselves.
 I will publish a profile of it here on the website in the end of May 2018.